Kaiji 2

 Kaiji 2 (カイジ2 人生奪回ゲーム, Kaiji 2 Jinsei Dakkai Gēmu) is a 2011 Japanese live-action film based on Tobaku Hakairoku Kaiji, the second part of the manga series Kaiji by Nobuyuki Fukumoto.
-It is the second film of a trilogy directed by Tōya Satō and premiered in Japan on November 5, 2011.
-It was followed by Kaiji: Final Game released in 2020.
+It is the second installment of the Kaiji film series directed by Tōya Satō, and premiered in Japan on November 5, 2011.
+It was followed by Kaiji: Final Game, released in 2020.

 Plot

 Set one year after Kaiji Itō's victory against the Teiai Group.
 Despite his earlier success, Kaiji has returned to poverty and is forced back into labor to repay his debts.
 With the help of allies, he re-enters the world of high-stakes gambling, aiming to win ¥200 million within two weeks to secure freedom for himself and others enslaved by Teiai's debt system.

 The contests include Chinchirorin, a traditional dice game with variable rewards; the Princess and the Slave, a life-or-death game requiring strategic door selection; and the Swamp, an elaborate pachinko machine with nearly impossible odds.
 Kaiji confronts Seiya Ichijō, the orchestrator of the Swamp, in a final bid to escape his relentless cycle of debt and subjugation.